By: Jamie Buerger

 Common wisdom has it that you shouldn't shell out more than 30 percent of your take-home pay on housing.
 If you are, think about leasing a smaller apartment or a more affordable one further from the city center, and then save the extra money you'd be paying on rent.
 Will it suck?
 Yes.
 But “knowing that a big sacrifice is temporary can take the sting out of it," Adams says.
 And if you really want to go big on cutting back, take in a roommate or—gasp!—move back in with your parents for a year.
 The chunk of change you save will make it worth it.

 “My family of four spent a year-plus with Grandma and Grandpa as we banked our paychecks.
-They were saints, and we saved the money we needed!" —Jennifer, Massachusetts
+They were saints, and we saved the money we needed!"—Jennifer, Massachusetts

 Here, Adams is adamant: “If you have a way to make extra money on the side with freelancing or a part-time job for a certain time or seasonal work, do it!" she says.
 Even if you're short on crafting skills that would lead to an Etsy-store success story, there are plenty of other ways to moonlight for money.
-You could drive for a ride-sharing app on the evenings and weekends, deliver groceries or clean houses.
+You could drive for a ride-sharing app on evenings and weekends, deliver groceries or clean houses.
 In a country where an estimated 53 million Americans freelance, it shouldn't be too hard to find something that fits into your lifestyle.

-Setting up automatic deposits is probably the simplest, and maybe the most effective, way to save.
+Setting up automatic deposits is probably the simplest, and maybe the most effective way to save.
 You'll just need to contact someone in your HR department, and then fill out a form with your bank info.
 If your company doesn't offer split deposits, or you work for yourself, you can still set up auto-transfers through your bank to move part of every paycheck into your savings account.
-That way you'll never even see (or think about) the money that gets siphoned off, and at the end of a year, you just may be surprised at the little nest egg you've grown with barely lifting a finger.
+That way you'll never even see (or think about) the money that gets siphoned off, and at the end of a year, you may just be surprised at the little nest egg you've grown with barely lifting a finger.
 It's like magic, really.
 Just remember to shop around for the best deal—Adams suggests searching current interest rates on Bankrate.com.

 “We made sure we had at least $5,000 in our checking.
 When it was payday and the account was over $5,000, we moved the excess into a savings account.
 This way, if we were ever in need of extra cash, we had a good buffer.
 Set a minimum amount that you're comfortable with in your checking account and slowly move the rest over into savings.
-It works!" —Christina, Texas
+It works!"—Christina, Texas

 Shop Smarter at the Grocery Store